 How to do the S.M.A.R.T test?

-Step #3: From the given device tests, select any of the of the following:
+3: From the given device tests, select any of the following:

-Step #4: Once the test is complete, press Esc key.
+4: Once the test is complete, press the Esc key.

-Method #2: Fixing the error 0142 with Built-in and Online Diagnostics - PSA or ePSA Error Codes
+2. Fix the Error 0142 with Built-in and Online Diagnostics - PSA or ePSA Error Codes

-Hard drive error 0142 is especially common with companies like Dell, which sometimes uses a unique and proprietary hardware inside the computer.
+The error code 2000-0142 is one of the diagnostics errors especially common with systems like Dell, which uses unique and proprietary hardware inside the computer.
 It helps them to diagnose better problems associated with this hardware.
-And that’s what happened with the error code 2000 0142.
+And that’s what happened with the dell error code 2000-0142.
 This is unique to Dell’s computer.

 However, the company Dell offers built-in and online diagnostics tools namely – PSA (Dell Pre-Boot System Assessment) and Enhanced Pre-Boot System Assessment (ePSA) diagnostics.
 And here are the steps to enter built-in and online diagnostics.